-Valent’s performance rooftop unit (RTU) can be combined with an energy recovery ventilator (ERV) or dedicated outdoor air system (DOAS) to reduce energy costs.
+Valent’s packaged rooftop unit (RTU) can be combined with an energy recovery ventilator (ERV) or dedicated outdoor air system (DOAS) to reduce energy costs.
 Pairing two different units improves indoor air quality and allows the RTU to leverage its modulating capabilities and focus on conditioning outdoor air.

 Valent ERVs capture both sensible and latent energy from the exhaust airstream and transfer it to the return airstream to reduce the load of tempering and dehumidifying the air.
 They can use either a low-maintenance enthalpy core with no moving parts, or a compact and highly efficient enthalpy wheel.